melt-umn/ableC-lvars/README.md

 + Implement other Lvish features-- incrementable counter
 + Put isTop earlier in order in function call that leq and lub
 + Get lattice method (and possible other getters) for lvars.xh
++ Programmer might not need to specify isTop() if we pattern match inside the header

 ## Guide: